5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ~~~

-Opps - no hit.
-If you are surprised keep reading, otherwise skip over the list.

-In order to understand this we have to know _exactly_ what the regular expression engine did:
+Oops - no hit.
+To understand this we have to know _exactly_ what the regular expression engine did:

 1. It starts at the beginning of the string; that is actually one to the left of the "H"!
 That position can only be matched by the meta character `^` which represents the _start of a line_.